 The principle is as follows-: A traverse across a countryside, perhaps through a glen, is being carefully surveyed and measured with a measuring chain and serial pegs.
 The length of a single section ( CD) is then recorded with care.
 A feature ‘E’ lies to one side of the measured line, at some distance, but still in sight.
 It would be laborious and inconvenient to measure-out the offset-distance to ‘E’: However, if angles ‘c’ and ‘d’ , along with distance ‘CD’.are measured and taken back to base for draughting, a scale drawing will accurately describe the offset, EF.
 Alternatively, Distance EF (the offset) = CD(sin c)(sin d)/ sin (c+d).

 Roy had no optical device for measuring angles, but relied on a gun-sight on the circumferentor.
 The angles would be very inaccurate.
 Furthermore, a single simple chained-measurement of distance ( CD) lacks precision and would have compounded the error.
 Despite this, the time and effort saved would be incalculable.

 The Dutch mathematician, Willebrod Snell, had extended the calculation to create small-scale triangulation networks on the landscape, with carefully measured distances to reference points, marked in concrete.
 This conferred a huge measure of referential integrity to subsequent mapping, and in 1745 the French Cassini family were preparing for a full-scale triangulation-network in France.
 The Atlas of France was not completed until 1789.

-It has to be emphasized that Roy, in 1747, certainly did not use such triangulation networks for his military survey; he had neither the resources nor the skills.
+It has to be emphasised that Roy, in 1747, certainly did not use such triangulation networks for his military survey; he had neither the resources nor the skills.
 However Arrowsmith confirms that Roy employed measured traverses across the countryside and that bearings were taken to the left and right.
-It therefore seems inconceivable that he would not have profited from the simple triangulation calculation.
+It seems clear that he profited from the simple triangulation calculation.